1893 Chicago mayoral election: Republican nomination

 The Republicans had sought to recruit a highly prominent capitalist figure of the city to face Harrison in the general election, but had failed in their attempts to persuade Philip Danforth Armour or Lyman J. Gage to run.
 The party nominated ultimately nominated Samuel W. Allerton.

 United Citizens nomination

 The United Citizens party nominated former mayor DeWitt Clinton Cregier.
 United Citizens was a party that had been founded by Chicago Daily News publisher Victor Lawson.
 Cregier, who still harbored resentment over the 1891 campaign, ran in hopes of preventing a Harrison victory.

 While he ultimately received just over 3,000 votes, there was some belief that he would be a much larger factor in the election result.
-A prediction was made by the New York Times Chicago reporters shortly before the election that, while Harrison would likely win, "Cregier will [likely] poll 10,000 or 20,000 votes; enough to be a disturbing element, but not to [win]."
+A prediction was made by Chicago reporters of The New York Times shortly before the election that, while Harrison would likely win, "Cregier will [likely] poll 10,000 or 20,000 votes; enough to be a disturbing element, but not to [win]."